-3.25 (1) (a) A notification referred to in section 39(1)(b) of the Customs Duty Act of any failure by a person clearing dutiable goods to pay duty on the goods must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If a notification referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the notification must be submitted to the Customs Office that serves the area where the goods were when cleared.

-(2) A notification referred to in subrule (1) must reflect the following information:

-- (a) The name and customs code of the customs broker submitting the notification; - (b) the name and customs code of the person who cleared the goods on which duty was not paid or underpaid; - the movement reference number of the clearance declaration submitted in respect of those goods; - (d) the cause of the non- or under-payment of duty and, if due to an incorrect key assessment factor, particulars of -
+- 3.25 (1) (a) A notification referred to in section 39(1)(b) of the Customs Duty Act of any failure by a person clearing dutiable goods to pay duty on the goods must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If a notification referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the notification must be submitted to the Customs Office that serves the area where the goods were when cleared. - (2) A notification referred to in subrule (1) must reflect the following information: - (a) The name and customs code of the customs broker submitting the notification; - (b) the name and customs code of the person who cleared the goods on which duty was not paid or underpaid; - (c) the movement reference number of the clearance declaration submitted in respect of those goods; - (d) the amount of duty that was underpaid or not paid; and - (e) a statement that the customs broker was not a party to the failure to pay the duty. - (3) A notification referred to in subrule (1) must be supported by the following documents to be submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules:

-- (i) the error; - (ii) how the error occurred; and - (iii) whether the error was due to misrepresentation; - (e) when and how the customs broker became aware of the non- or underpayment of duty; - (f) if there is any material discrepancy between the date of submission of the notice and the date referred to in paragraph (e), an explanation of the discrepancy; and - (g) particulars of any steps taken by the customs broker to prevent a failure to pay duty.

-(3) A notification referred to in subrule (1) must be submitted together with a copy of the clearance instruction referred to in section 165(3) of the Control Act.
+- (a) An explanation of the cause of the non- or under-payment of duty and, if due to an incorrect key assessment factor, particulars of- - (i) the error; - (ii) how the error occurred; and - (iii) whether the error was due to misrepresentation; - (b) a statement when and how the customs broker became aware of the non- or under-payment of duty; and - if there is any material discrepancy between the date of submission of the notice and the date referred to in paragraph (b), an explanation of a document explaining the discrepancy; and - (g) particulars of any steps taken by the customs broker to prevent a failure to pay duty. - (3) A notification referred to in subrule (1) must be submitted together with a copy of supported by the clearance instruction referred to in section 165(3) of the Control Act.

-CHAPTER 4 REFUNDS AND DRAWBACKS
+REFUNDS AND DRAWBACKS